RE @ Tickenham

 RE Intent Statement

-Religious education has a unique place as a central subject in the curriculum of Tickenham.
+Religious Education (RE) has a unique place as a central subject in the curriculum at Tickenham.
 It is neither a core nor a foundation subject; the 1988 Education Act states that ‘Religious Education has equal standing in relation to core subjects of the National Curriculum in that it is compulsory for all registered pupils’.
 At Tickenham, we believe that it is important for all our pupils to learn from and about religion, so that they can understand the world around them.
-The teaching and learning of Religious Education in our school is to help children to acquire and develop knowledge and understanding of Christianity and the other principal religions represented in Great Britain; to appreciate the way that religious beliefs shape life and behaviour, develop the ability to make reasoned and informed judgements about religious and moral issues and enhance their spiritual, moral, social and cultural development.
+Our teaching and learning of RE helps children to acquire and develop knowledge and understanding of Christianity and the other principal religions represented in Great Britain.
+It also encourages children to appreciate the way that religious beliefs shape life and behaviour, develop the ability to make reasoned and informed judgements about religious and moral issues and enhance their spiritual, moral, social and cultural development.

 RE Implementation Statement

-RE has an important part to play as part of a broad, balanced and coherent curriculum to which all children are entitled.
+RE has an important role as part of a broad, balanced and coherent curriculum to which all children are entitled.
 High quality learning experiences in RE are designed and provided by careful planning through locally agreed syllabuses (diocesan advice), and in schools, taking into account the need to offer breadth of content.
-We promote teaching in Religious Education that stresses open enquiry and first-hand experiences wherever possible for both staff and children.
+We promote teaching in RE that stresses open enquiry and first-hand experiences wherever possible for both staff and children.
 Our RE teaching is informed by two different teaching schemes; Understanding Christianity and Awareness, Mystery and Values.
 By using these schemes simultaneously, we are ensuring children are given the opportunity to become religiously literate.
-Understanding Christianity is based upon seven core Christian concepts.
-Children will explore the different concepts in a range of inspiring activities as they progress through the school.

 At Tickenham, our Christian Values play an integral part of our everyday school life.
 There is a value for each term over our two year cycle which informs our Quote of the Day, collective worship and PSHE lessons.
 Discussions about these values allow children to develop and articulate their understanding of how they underpin our moral compass.